denisecase/basic-tools-for-webdev/README.md

 Utilities

-- Putty - terminal emulator, includes PuttyGen for generating SSH public-private key pairs for Git repos
+- PuTTY - terminal emulator, includes PuTTYGen for generating SSH public-private key pairs used with Git repos

 All recommended tools are free.